benafa/family-history/docs/index.markdown

   <figcaption style="text-align: center;">Anthony Xavier Anandappa and Anna Pieris Tavarayan with their three daughters Mary, Rose and Josephine</figcaption>
 </figure>

-Like many Colombo Chetties, Anthony Xavier was educated at **St. Benedicts College**.
+Like many Colombo Chetties, Anthony Xavier was educated at **St. Benedict's College**.
 Having a talent for math, he won 2nd prize for arithmetic when studying in the the VII Standard in 1888.
 After his schooling, he went on to work as a broker at **Messrs.
 Carson & Co**.

 <figure>
   <img src="assets/images/ax_anandappa_seventh_standard.png" alt="ax_anandappa_seventh_standard.png">